Paranormal: Paranormal challenges

 In 1922, Scientific American offered two US$2,500 offers: (1) for the first authentic spirit photograph made under test conditions, and (2) for the first psychic to produce a "visible psychic manifestation".
 Harry Houdini was a member of the investigating committee.
 The first medium to be tested was George Valiantine, who claimed that in his presence spirits would speak through a trumpet that floated around a darkened room.
-For the test, Valiantine was placed in a room, the lights were extinguished, but unbeknownst to him his chair had been rigged to light a signal in an adjoining room if he ever left his seat.
+For the test, Valiantine was placed in a room, the lights were extinguished, but unbeknownst to him, his chair had been rigged to light a signal in an adjoining room if he ever left his seat.
 Because the light signals were tripped during his performance, Valiantine did not collect the award.
 The last to be examined by Scientific American was Mina Crandon in 1924.

 Since then, many individuals and groups have offered similar monetary awards for proof of the paranormal in an observed setting.
 These prizes have a combined value of over $2.4 million.

 The James Randi Educational Foundation offered a prize of a million dollars to a person who could prove that they had supernatural or paranormal abilities under appropriate test conditions.
-Several other skeptic groups also offer a monied prize for proof of the paranormal, including the largest group of paranormal investigators, the Independent Investigations Group, which has chapters in Hollywood; Atlanta; Denver; Washington, D.C.; Alberta, B.C.; and San Francisco.
+Several other skeptic groups also offer a monetary prize for proof of the paranormal, including the largest group of paranormal investigators, the Independent Investigations Group, which has chapters in Hollywood, Atlanta, Denver, Washington, D.C., Alberta, B.C., and San Francisco.
 The IIG offers a $100,000 prize and a $5,000 finders fee if a claimant can prove a paranormal claim under 2 scientifically controlled tests.
-Founded in 2000 no claimant has passed the first (and lower odds) of the test.
+Founded in 2000, no claimant has passed the first (and lower odds) of the test.